AdaCore/gnatstudio/docs/users_guide/extending.rst

 Python modules
 --------------

-GPS automatically imports (with Python's :command:`import` command) all files with the extension :file:`.py` found in the directory :file:`$HOME/.gnatstudio/plug-ins`, the directory :file:`$prefix/share/gps/plugins` or in the directories pointed to by :file:`GNATSTUDIO_CUSTOM_PATH` on startup.
-These files are loaded only after all standard GPS modules have been loaded, as well as the custom files, and before the script file or batch commands specified on the command lines with the :command:`--eval` or :command:`--load` switches.
+GNAT Studio automatically imports (with Python's :command:`import` command) all files with the extension :file:`.py` found in the directory :file:`$HOME/.gnatstudio/plug-ins`, the directory :file:`$prefix/share/gps/plugins` or in the directories pointed to by :file:`GNATSTUDIO_CUSTOM_PATH` on startup.
+These files are loaded only after all standard GNAT Studio modules have been loaded, as well as the custom files, and before the script file or batch commands specified on the command lines with the :command:`--eval` or :command:`--load` switches.

-As a result, you can use the usual GPS functions exported to Python in these startup scripts.
+As a result, you can use the usual GNAT Studio functions exported to Python in these startup scripts.
 Likewise, the script run from the command line can use functions defined in the startup files.

-Because GPS uses the :func:`import` command, functions defined in this modules are only accessible by prefixing their name by the name of the file in which they are defined.
-For example, if a file :file:`mystartup.py` is copied to the startup directory and defines the function :func:`func`, the latter is accessible in GPS as :func:`mystartup.func`.
+Because GNAT Studio uses the :func:`import` command, functions defined in this modules are only accessible by prefixing their name by the name of the file in which they are defined.
+For example, if a file :file:`mystartup.py` is copied to the startup directory and defines the function :func:`func`, the latter is accessible in GNAT Studio as :func:`mystartup.func`.

-Python's own mechanism for loading files at startup (using environment variable :file:`PYTHONSTARTUP`) is not suitable for use within the context of GPS.
-When Python is loaded by GPS, the GPS module itself is not yet available and thus any script that depends on that module will fail to load correctly.
+Python's own mechanism for loading files at startup (using environment variable :file:`PYTHONSTARTUP`) is not suitable for use within the context of GNAT Studio.
+When Python is loaded by GNAT Studio, the GNAT Studio module itself is not yet available and thus any script that depends on that module will fail to load correctly.
 Instead, copy your script to one of the plugin directories, as documented above.

 If you are writing a set of Python scripts for other people to use, you need to provide the Python files themselves.
 This is a set of :file:`.py` files, which the user should install in the :file:`plugins` directory.

-To make the Python functions accessible through GPS, you can:
+To make the Python functions accessible through GNAT Studio, you can:

 * Export the APIs directly through Python, under the form of Actions (the :class:`Action` class), Menus (the :class:`Contextual` and :class:`Menu`